-Choose the right content delivery network (CDN) can help your visitors avoid having to pay a performance cost for something that almost never happens.
+Choosing the right content delivery network (CDN) can help your visitors avoid having to pay a performance cost for something that almost never happens.
+Longer domain name cache times can improve your overall performance and reliability.

 The time-to-live (TTL) is the number of seconds that client and intermediary DNS resolvers can cache and reuse the same DNS responses without having to make another lookup.
 Longer cache times means fewer repeated (and most of the time redundant) lookups and fewer lookups means better performance.